ipdk-io/networking-recipe/docs/guides/features/ipsec-guide.md

 Follow the instructions in the [strongSwan documentation](https://docs.strongswan.org/docs/5.9/index.html) to configure host for the use-case selected.
-This includes details such as certificate location, IPs, lifetime thresholds etc.
+This includes details such as certificate location, IPs, lifetime thresholds, etc.

 ### Start IPsec